 Further testing for depth of perception, peripheral vision, realistic imagery and video simulation of realistic environments is also being explored as the research project develops.
 The research is also looking at image detection for text, with the potential of combining this software into VR, something not currently available.

-Arwyn Jones, Chief Executive of Beacon Centre, said: “About three years ago, we experimented with a VR headset and found that some individuals, particularly with macular degeneration, experienced improvements in their visual perception and quality of experience in viewing films, for example.
+Lisa Cowley, Chief Executive Officer of Beacon Centre, said: “About three years ago, Beacon experimented with a VR headset and found that some individuals, particularly with macular degeneration, experienced improvements in their visual perception and quality of experience in viewing films, for example.

 “There is potential for this research study to have a big impact on people’s lives in terms of VR providing an aid to orientation in a new environment or for leisure in viewing digital media.
 We are so excited about the initial results that we have jointly filed UK and international patents for the invention of a potential VR product which could really improve people’s lives.”